Give2Peer/g2p-server-symfony/README.md

 Vendors
 -------

 You'll need `php >= 5.6`.

 Here are the packages you'll need at first on Debian-based systems :

-    apt install php php-xml php-mbstring php-curl php-gd composer
+    apt install php php-xml php-intl php-mbstring php-curl php-gd composer

-The vendor setup is pretty straightforward if you get [Composer] that way :
+The vendor setup is pretty straightforward if you have [Composer] :

     composer install